MichTronics/JS8Call-Bot/README.md

 #### Config JS8Call-Bot

 Change the Locator in config.ini<br>
-Change Host and Port in config.ini if use other pc where JS8CALL is runningc than JS8Call-Bot.<br>
+Change Host and Port in config.ini if use other pc where JS8CALL is running than JS8Call-Bot.<br>
 Change Callsign in config.ini.<br>

 #### Config Telegram-Bot